dutra/qvc/README.md

 ### Hardware
 - A modern laptop capable of running a Python environment is sufficient to run the demo workflow.
 - Disk space: **~50 MB** is required for the demo fitting a single light curve and fitting a single spectra.
-For the hubble diagram fitting, all dynesty checkpoints must be downloaded and **~44 GB** is required.
+For the hubble diagram fitting, all posteriors must be downloaded and **~50MB** is required.

 - For improved performance, we recommend **16+ GB RAM** and a modern multi-core CPU.